OpenWebAdvocacy/website/src/pages/walled-gardens.md

 The Apple App Store Review Guidelines contain the [following rule](https://developer.apple.com/app-store/review/guidelines/#:~:text=2.5.6%20Apps%20that%20browse%20the%20web%20must%20use%20the%20appropriate%20WebKit%20framework%20and%20WebKit%20Javascript.):

-> "2.5.6 Apps that browse the web must use the appropriate WebKit framework and WebKit Javascript."
+> 2.5.6 Apps that browse the web must use the appropriate WebKit framework and WebKit Javascript.

 Webkit is the engine that powers Safari and several Linux browsers.
 Apple also produces a "WebKit framework" that is included in its operating systems (macOS, iOS, iPadOS, tvOS, and watchOS).